-Inclusion is a broad subject and is a term that trips of the tongue of many.
+Inclusion is a broad subject and is a term that trips off the tongue of many.
 However, people have different understandings of what the word means.
-Many use the word inclusion as an interchangeable one with diversity, or even equality.
-At Inclusive Employers, we focus on workplace inclusion.
-For us, inclusion is an overarching culture that encompasses diversity and equality and many other aspects of our working lives.

 Diversity is the mix of people.